Jiraiya812/Coding-Challenge-of-Insight-Data-Engineering/README.md

 If you have MATLAB on your computer,your can run the source files in matlab warkspace or run the run.sh directly.

-The default input filename I set is 'tweets.txt'  you can replace it with other input files with the same name.
+The default input filename I set is 'tweets.txt'.I already put 1000 tweets in that file.
+You can replace it with other input .txt files with the same name.
 Also you can edit the source codes to change the default input filename.